seatgeek/haldane/README.md

 - `/`: Healthcheck
 - `/_status`: Healthcheck
 - `/nodes/<region>?q=<query>&limit=<limit>&status=<status>&group=<group>`: List all nodes
   - `format` (optional): If set to `list`, turns node attributes from an object indexed by the name key to a list of those objects.
+Can also be set to `csv`.
 Defaults to `dict`.
   - `limit` (optional): An integer to limit the resultset by
   - `query` (optional): Substring to search the `name` field by before returning the resultset
 - `/amis?q=<query>&limit=<limit>`: List all amis owned by the user specified by the AWS credentials.
   - `format` (optional): If set to `list`, turns ami attributes from an object indexed by the name key to a list of those objects.
+Can also be set to `csv`.
+Defaults to `dict`.
   - `id` (optional): An image id to filter by (eg. `ami-21e750d9`)
   - `query` (optional): Substring to search ami names by before returning the resultset
   - `region` (optional): Filter to a specific region